siderolabs/cluster-api-provider-talos/docs/Packet.md

 - In Packet, create a small subnet of elastic IPs for attaching to your masters.
 A /30 subnet should work well.
 Take note of the IPs in this subnet for the next step.
 General instructions for creating these [here](https://support.packet.com/kb/articles/elastic-ips).

-- Edit `master-ips.yaml` with the IPs created in the previous step.

-- Edit `platform-config-master.yaml`, and `platform-config-workers.yaml` with your relevant data.
+- Edit `platform-config-cluster.yaml`, `platform-config-master.yaml`, and `platform-config-workers.yaml` with your relevant data, adding the IP block created above to `platform-config-cluster.yaml`.

 - From `config/samples/cluster-deployment/packet` issue `kustomize build | kubectl apply -f -`.